a-koshy/exploring-british-accents/README.txt

 - setup.R loads libraries and datasets.

-- functions.R contains helper functions for preprocessing, plotting, model diagnostics and working with audio files.
+- functions.R contains helper functions for preprocessing, plotting, cross-validation and model diagnostics and working with audio files.

 - models.R contains code for fitting the models presented in the paper.

-- plots.R generates figures and other outputs.
+- outputs.R generates figures and other outputs.

+- model-selection.R generates model selection results.

 - preprocessing.R contains the code that recreates the preprocessed NSCV and BNC datasets starting from the audio files.
 The ahocoder software (https://aholab.ehu.eus/ahocoder/) needs to be installed separately for extracting MFCCs from sounds or resynthesizing sounds from MFCCs.